Introduction

 To create a new Ticket, you can either click on the New Ticket button on the far right of the screen, or in the navigate bar next to the search icon.

-Clicking on the Edit button will bring up the full view of the Ticket.
+Clicking on the Edit button or the ticket number will bring up the full view of the Ticket.

 The ticket view is separated into a number of panels, where you can view and edit ticket information, summary, devices, client details, view ticket activity and history, and add notes or send email replies.